-Teisai Hokuba (蹄斎北馬, 1771 - 1844) was one of the earliest and foremost pupils of Katsushika Hokusai (1760-1849).
-From about 1800-12 he is known to have produced illustrations for more than sixty 'kyoka' poetry anthologies and novels.
-The rest of his career was given over to painting hanging scrolls of beautiful women, typically with the figure done in colourful detail and the landscape in an ink-wash style adopted from the Edo Kano school.
+Hokuba Teisai was one of the earliest and foremost pupils of Katsushika Hokusai (1760-1849).
+From about 1800-12 he is known to have produced illustrations for more than sixty kyoka poetry anthologies and novels.
+The rest of his career was given over to painting hanging scrolls of beautiful women, typically with the figure done in colorful detail and the landscape in an ink-wash style adopted from the Edo Kano school.

 In art, the hand can never execute anything higher than the heart can image. - Ralph Waldo Emerson